AaronVerDow/Holey_Calibration_Helper/README.md

-# Holey_Calibration_Helper
+# Holey Calibration Helper

-3d printed parts to help calibrate a Maslow CNC machine
+These parts attach to a $5 48" ruler from Harbor Freight.
+They fit into the calibration holes and make it possible to measure center to center in tenths of a milimeter.